justlab/casecrossover_preterm_simulation/readme.md

 The publication based on this project used 1000 simulated datasets per simulated relative risk.
 This is controlled by the value of `repeats` in `_targets.R`.
 We have set this to 10 so that users can run a quick simulation by default, but you may change this back to 1000 or any number.
 However, memory (RAM) usage scales with the values of `repeats`.

-## Memory and CPU Usage

-Megabytes of RAM used *per core* is approximately `463 + 5.6 * repeats`.
-For 10 `repeats`, this is around 500 MB per core, or around 6000 MB per core for 1000 repeats.

-To set the number of cores to use in parallel processing, set the value for `mc.cores` in `_targets.R`.

-The simulation will run more quickly with additional cores, but each core will need the same amount of memory, so avoid using so many cores that your system runs out of memory.
-You should also reserve one additional core that acts as the supervisor, and it uses approximately the same amount of memory as the worker cores.

-This means to run the default settings of 3 cores and 10 `repeats`, you would need approximately
-`(3+1) * (463 + 5.6 * 10) = 2076` megabytes of RAM free.
-To run with 8 cores and 1000 `repeats`, you would need around 55 GB of RAM free.

 ## Running the Simulation

 To run the simulation, start an R or RStudio session in the directory where you've downloaded this repository.
 In the R console, run: